Haré+Guu: Manga

-First published in 1997 in the Monthly Shōnen Gangan magazine, the series kept a strong devoted following till its final chapters in 2002.
-The series lasted for a total of 10 volumes.
+The series, written and illustrated by Renjuro Kindaichi, was published from 24 January 1997, to 12 December 2002 in Enix's (later Square Enix's) Monthly Shōnen Gangan magazine, and was collected in ten volumes.
+A sequel, Hareguu ran in the same magazine from January 2003, to 12 September 2009 and was also collected in ten volumes.

 Anime

 The anime television series, animated by Shin-Ei Animation, was broadcast by TV Tokyo from April 3 to September 25, 2001.

 Reception

 Haré+Guu was received generally positively by critics.
 Theron Martin of Anime News Network notes of the early episodes that watching the series "involves taking a walk on the weird side.
 Its comedic weirdness works more often than not, however, and may grow on you.".
 Reviewing the DVD release of the latter part of the series, Carl Kimlinger, of the same publication, states that it is "a fitting send-off for of one of last year's better comedies.".